ghiscoding/slickgrid-universal/docs/grid-functionalities/excel-copy-buffer.md

 ```

 This way you have full control, via the args parameters, to get a ref to the current row and cell being updated.
 Also keep in mind that while performing a buffered table paste (e.g three cols at once) and only one of them has a denying condition, the other cells paste will pass successfully.

+### Handling quoted multiline pastes
+When copying Excel cells, where the value is a multiline text, the copy buffer will result in a quoted text buffer.
+Slickgrid will properly handle the case when this content itself contains `\n` characters, to not break onto multiple rows as well as not split on the next column if `\t` characters are contained.

+You can control if the newlines should be replaced with a specific value by defining it in `replaceNewlinesWith`.
+As an example you could set it to `' '`.

+Additionally, you can define that the quoted string is pasted without the quotes by setting `removeDoubleQuotesOnPaste` to true.

+> Note: requires v5.2.0 and higher